PaperUnicorn/aquamarine/README.md

 > npm start

+to start the server for dev use

+> npm run start

 change .env.sample to .env and adjust properties accordingly

 This will start the server on `http://localhost:8000`

 ## Running tests
 This project now uses cypress use

 > npx cypress open

 to open cypress dashboard and run tests
 ## Deployment